 [PAR3] Scaling is especially relevant in parasite ecology given the hierarchical organization of both the parasite and host component (Fig1?).
 As an example, the simplest clustering organization of parasites is called an infrapopulation (a parasite population within a host individual) but parasite species can also co-exist with other parasite species within an individual host (infracommunity) or within a host population (component community) (see Bush et al., 1997 for more extended terminology).
 Considering the organizational complexity of host-parasite associations, there are still many biological scale combinations (consisting of a parasite and a host element) that need to be investigated.
 For instance, component communities of metazoan parasites in fish host-populations have been the focus of many studies in the past decades regarding spatiotemporal patterns (e.g. Carney & Dick, 2000; González & Poulin, 2005; Pérez-del-Olmo et al., 2009; Villalba-Vasquez et al., 2018).
-For example, Villalba-Vasquez et al. (2018) looked at infracommunities and component communities of parasites in Panama spadefish (Parapsettus panamensis) collected over 6 years from 4 locations and found similar patterns of low species richness, low diversity and dominance from a single parasite species across locations, but high variations in species composition and community structure between years and locations.
+For exemple, Villalba-Vasquez et al. (2018) looked at infracommunities and component communities of parasites in Panama spadefish (Parapsettus panamensis) collected over 6 years from 4 locations and found similar patterns of low species richness, low diversity and dominance from a single parasite species across locations, but high variations in species composition and community structure between years and locations.
 Conversely, species-level infection patterns in host-communities (i.e., one parasite species infecting many host species in a community) remains largely unexplored across spatial scales (but see Bielby et al., 2021; Moore et al., 2014; Olsson-Pons et al., 2015).
 In an ecological perspective, studying infections at the host-community level is coherent because hosts can co-exist within the same habitat exposing them to similar encounter chances with infectious stages of parasites.
 Besides, a study on macaques found that omitting individuals of a social network can change the strength of the relationship between parasites intensity and social network centrality (Xu et al., 2022), suggesting that the interactions between hosts of a population or community are a structuring factor of parasite infection.